 “This puts Skibbereen ahead of many other towns in Ireland and that is very unusual for a town like Skibbereen in South West Cork”, says John Field.
 “Our vision is not just to catch up on other towns, but to move ahead of them.
 The connectivity and the Digital Hub offer the town something tangible and very significant in that respect.”

-E-street, as the new mall has been dubbed, will enable retailers in the town to reach out to customers across the South West Cork region and further afield.
+E-street, as the new mall was dubbed, enabled retailers in the town to reach out to customers across the South West Cork region and further afield.

-For the most part, the retailers involved already have an online presence but the move to E-street will introduce them to online trading.
-“Some of them already have websites but they are not e-commerce enabled”, explains E-street manager Gillean Guy.
+For the most part, the retailers involved already had an online presence, but the move to E-street introduced them to online trading.
+“Some of them already have websites, but they are not e-commerce enabled”, explained E-street manager Gillean Guy.
 “We are bringing the businesses along each step on the journey to becoming fully e-commerce enabled.
 We are also working with a firm to provide a joint shipping service for all of the retailers.
 The firm will drop off and pick up from a central depot a few times a week.”